JackBTochner/roguelite/README.md

 ## Platforms

-The game will be built for PC to be played on mouse and keyboard, however the controls are designed to easily map and copy onto a controller for players who prefer a hand held experience.
+The game will be built for PC to be played on mouse and keyboard, however the controls are designed to easily map and copy onto a controller for players who prefer a handheld experience.
 Various successful roguelikes have been released and made available on PC and the Nintendo Switch.
 These include The Binding of Isaac, Hades, Risk of Rain 2, Enter The Gungeon.

-The controls in the game will be programmed onto mouse and keyboard giving players easy and comfortable ergonomic access to use all available abilities without straining their hands.
+The controls in the game will be programmed onto the mouse and keyboard giving players easy and comfortable ergonomic access to use all available abilities without straining their hands.

-In a research report done by DFC Intelligence, it is found that approximately 48% of all gaming happens on PC.
+In a research report done by DFC Intelligence, it is found that approximately 48% of all gaming happens on a PC.
 Releasing this game on PC gives access to a wider player base.

 ## Machinery

-Players will play as a Kitsune in human form during the day time and a fully transformed nine-tailed fox at night who goes out to hunt.
+Players will play as a Kitsune in human form during the daytime and a fully transformed nine-tailed fox at night who goes out to hunt.

 > During the day, players run a pencil shop where NPC customers arrive to purchase writing goods.
 >